 A Computerized Maintenance Management System (CMMS) plays a pivotal role in streamlining maintenance tasks and ensuring seamless facility management.
 Streamlining maintenance tasks with a CMMS improves efficiency, reduces costs, and minimizes downtime.
 By automating routine processes and providing actionable insights, a CMMS empowers your team to focus on strategic priorities, enhancing overall productivity.

-Here are tasks you can streamline with a CMMS, enabling your team to focus on strategic objectives rather than mundane manual processes.
+Here are CMMS tasks you can streamline with a CMMS, enabling your team to focus on strategic objectives rather than mundane manual processes.

 1. Work order management